sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Melt

-Process of undoing the creation of a Spore cell or cluster, resulting in the restoration of its original capacity in CKBytes.
+Process of undoing the creation of a Spore, resulting in the recovery of the storage space (capacity), measured in CKBytes, that was originally used to create the Spore.

 **see also:**
 * [Why is Spore‘s value redeemable?](https://docs.spore.pro/basics/tech-faq#why-is-spores-value-redeemable)